juniornketium10/supernketium-website/README.md

 * [Live demo][]
 * [API documentation][]

-For more information about the project, check out the [VisualEditor][] page on mediawiki.org.
+For more information about the project, check out the [NketiumEditor][] page on mediawiki.org.